swaminathankannan/swaminathankannan/README.md

 ## 🚀 **About Me**

 I'm an **Angular MEAN Stack Developer** at **Niiv Software Company**, passionate about building **scalable, high-performance, and user-centric web applications**.
-With expertise in **Angular, JavaScript, TypeScript, and Microservices Architecture**, I specialize in developing dynamic front-end applications with seamless UI/UX experiences.
+With expertise in **Angular, JavaScript, TypeScript, and Microservices Architecture**, I specialize in developing dynamic front-end applications.

 ### 🔹 **What I Do:**